-Note: This article contains general information.
-However, in all circumstances we strongly recommend you consult directly with legal counsel familiar with the GDPR regulations to review your specific use of WP Mail SMTP.
+Note: This article contains general information about WP Mail SMTP and the GDPR.
+However, in all circumstances, we strongly recommend you consult directly with legal counsel familiar with the GDPR to review your specific use of WP Mail SMTP.

 The GDPR, or General Data Protection Regulation, is a set of data collection regulations in the E.U. (effective as of May 25, 2018).
-Requirements under GDPR include requiring explicit consent before collecting or storing user data, as well as allowing the user to request access to or deletion of that data.
+Requirements under the GDPR include acquiring explicit consent before collecting or storing user data, as well as allowing users to request access to or deletion of that data.

-For full details, please see this ultimate guide to WordPress and GDPR.
+For more details, please see WPBeginner’s ultimate guide to WordPress and the GDPR.

-All data that is gathered from the WP Mail SMTP plugin is stored completely within each user’s site, and our team doesn’t store any information on our end.
-Since your site will store all user data, it’s important to understand exactly what types of data are located within your site.
+WP Mail SMTP stores all the data it gathers on your site.
+Our team doesn’t store any information on our end.
+Since your site will store all user data collected by WP Mail SMTP, it’s important to understand exactly what types of data the plugin saves.

 WP Mail SMTP Lite

-The WP Mail SMTP Lite plugin will only store plugin settings within your site’s database.
-This means that if you’re using our Lite version, you don’t need to worry about deleting or managing any user data within the WP Mail SMTP plugin.
+The WP Mail SMTP Lite plugin will only store plugin settings in your site’s database.
+This means that if you’re using our Lite version, you don’t need to worry about deleting or managing any user data in the WP Mail SMTP plugin.

 WP Mail SMTP Pro

-The paid version of WP Mail SMTP (WP Mail SMTP Pro) does have the ability to store email logs within your site’s database, in addition to plugin settings.
-Email logs are subject to GDPR regulations, and we outline more details about email logging considerations below.
+The paid version of WP Mail SMTP (WP Mail SMTP Pro) does have the ability to store email logs in your site’s database, in addition to plugin settings.
+Email logs are subject to the GDPR.
+We’ve outlined more details about email logging considerations below.